ajv-validator/ajv/docs/options.md

 ### specialNumbers <Badge text="JTD only" />

-Defines how special case numbers, Infinity, -Infinity and NaN are handled.
-Use `specialNumbers: "null"` to serialize them to `null` which is correct behavior according to the JSON spec.
-If you wish to handle these values, however, and not lose the data you can use `specialNumbers: "string"` which will serialize them to strings.
-If this option is not set the values will be included as the original literal values.
+Defines how special case numbers `Infinity`, `-Infinity` and `NaN` are handled.

+Option values:

+- `"fast"` - (default): Do not treat special numbers differently to normal numbers.
+This is the fastest method but also can produce invalid JSON if the data contains special numbers.
+- `"null"` - Special numbers will be serialized to `null` which is the correct behavior according to the JSON spec and is also the same behavior as `JSON.stringify`.
+- `"string"` - Special numbers will be serialized as strings, for example `"Infinity"`.
+This, while non-standard behavior, will allow parsing of the data without losing what the original values were.

-::: warning The default behavior can produce invalid JSON If `specialNumbers` is left undefined, the serializer will produce invalid JSON when there are any special case numbers in the data.
-This is, however, the fastest mode and so should be used unless you expect to encounter special case numbers.
+::: warning The default behavior can produce invalid JSON Using `specialNumbers: "fast" or undefined` can produce invalid JSON when there are any special case numbers in the data.
 :::

 ### int32range <Badge text="JTD only" />